Cabbache/NetworkClass/README.md

 You can test the network by using **fwpass(double[] inputs)** where **double[] inputs** is an array of inputs.
 This will return a double[] array of outputs.
 You can clear the dataset with **clearDataSet()**

-There are other methods that may help you see whats happening
+There are other methods that may help you see what's happening

 * PrintDataSet()
 * PrintStructure()